mozilla/ascendproject/participants/portland/carmen/_drafts/2014-09-19-WeekTwoAscend.markdown

 We also searched for bugs with the designation "steps wanted", which means that a team of people are working to reproduce the bug, so that it can be fixed through trial and error.

-+ There's also a helpful page
++ There's also a helpful page about [making contributions to Mozilla](http://whatcanidoformozilla.org) where you can review various ways to help out!